Gary R. Tucker, PhD

 BA, Interdisciplinary Studies (Honors), Rochester College

-Jessica took the adage “write what you know” to heart; she chose to earn an interdisciplinary degree to build a broad knowledge base.
-She continued her education with certifications in Technical Writing, Writing for the Web, and User Experience (UX) on the Web.
+Jessica took the adage “write what you know” to heart; she earned an interdisciplinary degree to build a broad knowledge base.
+She continued her education with certifications in Instructional Design, Technical Writing, Writing for the Web, and User Experience (UX) on the Web.

-Jessica met her husband Matt (who grew up 20 minutes from her) at a college two hours from home.
-They returned to the Jackson area to be near family.
+Jessica is a proud Michigan native.
+She met her husband Matt (who grew up 20 minutes from her) at a college two hours from home.
 Misty, their Siamese cat, is paranoid (and adorable).
+In her free time, Jessica likes to craft, read, write, and walk.

 Assistant Instructional Designer